How to Lose Weight After a C-section Birth

 4. Drink Plenty of Water

-Drinking about eight to ten glasses of water on a daily basis can not only keep you hydrated and help you breastfeed better.
-It will also help you flush out the fat out of your body.
-It is also one of the easiest
+Drinking about 8-10 glasses of water on a daily basis can not only keep you hydrated but can also help you breastfeed better.
+The better your breastfeeding schedule, the better the chances of weight loss.

 4 Home Remedies for Weight Loss After C-Section